GoogleChrome/web.dev/src/site/content/en/blog/prefers-color-scheme/index.md

 ### Accessibility

-However, there're also people who actually *need* dark mode or other accessibility tools, for example, users with low vision.
+However, there’re also people who actually *need* dark mode or other accessibility tools, for example, users with low vision.
-The earliest occurrence of such an accessibility tool I could find is [System&nbsp;7](https://en.wikipedia.org/wiki/System_7)'s *CloseView* feature that had a toggle for *"Black on White"* and *"White on Black,"* which arguably can be called dark mode.
+The earliest occurrence of such an accessibility tool I could find is [System&nbsp;7](https://en.wikipedia.org/wiki/System_7)’s *CloseView* feature that had a toggle for *Black on White* and *White on Black*, which arguably can be called dark mode.
 While System&nbsp;7 supported color, the default user interface was still black-and-white.

 {% Aside 'note' %}